 - (1) Offeror's obligation to sell Unforced Capacity shall become effective upon the posting following each Auction in the ICAP Automated Market System of awards of Unforced Capacity from the Auction results (the "Award Notice").
 The Award Notice shall specify the amount of Unforced Capacity that Offeror has sold in the Auction ("Sold Capacity"), the Market Clearing Price of such Unforced Capacity, the location of the resource and the Total Selling Price, as defined in this Section 2B(1).
-The Total Selling Price shall equal the sum of the products of the amounts of Sold Capacity, except, if any Individual Offer to be included in such calculation includes Unforced Capacity from a Subject Generator (as defined in the Attachment I of the ICAP Manual), then the individual sales price for any such Individual Offer that must be included in the calculation of Total Selling Price shall be calculated pursuant to the ICAP Manual. - (2) Amounts owed on Unforced Capacity sold in a Strip Auction shall be settled on a monthly basis.
+The Total Selling Price shall equal the sum of the products of the amounts of Sold Capacity and the Market Clearing Price applicable to each Individual Offer for such Sold Capacity, except, if any Individual Offer to be included in such calculation includes Unforced Capacity from a Subject Generator (as defined in the Attachment I of the ICAP Manual), then the individual sales price for any such Individual Offer that must be included in the calculation of Total Selling Price shall be calculated pursuant to the ICAP Manual. - (2) Amounts owed on Unforced Capacity sold in a Strip Auction shall be settled on a monthly basis.
 In each monthly payment, the NYISO shall pay one sixth of the Total Selling Price specified for an Offeror in the Award Notice for the last Capability Period Auction, and continue such payments each month thereafter until the total award value is satisfied.